openfaas/workshop/lab3.md

 ```sh
 $ faas-cli up -f hello-openfaas.yml
 ```
+> Note: Please make sure that you have logged in to docker registry with `docker login` command before running this command.

 Followed by invoking the function via the UI, CLI, `curl` or another application.